 Insler 1975.
 "Therefore do Thou reveal to me the truth, which I continue to summon.
-Being in companionship with [ārmaiti- embodied truth] I have deserved it.' ..."
-Y43.10.
+Being in companionship with [ārmaiti- embodied truth] I have deserved [earned] it.' ..."
+Y43:10.

-So in this verse 10, the reward for embodying the true order of existence in thought, word and action (ārmaiti-), is understanding the true order of existence itself ('reveal to me the truth'), which understanding is good thinking (the comprehension of truth).
-Applying this idea (in verse 10) to our verse Y43.1, and keeping in mind that the material symbol for truth is 'light' we get (using Insler's translation in all other respects),
+So in this verse Y43:10, the reward for embodying the true order of existence in thought, word and action (ārmaiti-), is understanding the true order of existence itself ('reveal to me the truth'), which understanding is good thinking (the comprehension of truth).
+Applying this idea (in verse 10) to our verse Y43:1, and keeping in mind that the material symbol for truth is 'light' we get (using Insler's translation in all other respects),

-'...
+- '...
 I (therefore) wish enduring strength to come, in order to uphold truth.
-By reason of my [\bar{a} rmaiti-'embodying truth'] grant [$d\bar{a}y\bar{a}t$] this to me: the rewards [$r\bar{a}y\bar{o}$ 'of light'], a life of good thinking."Y43.1.
-There is no 'and' between these two descriptions of 'the rewards'.
-They are parallels (except that the 2d takes us a step further):

-1. $r\bar{a}y\bar{o}$ 'of light' is used with double entendre ~ applying to both to the light of truth, and the enlightenment that is its comprehension (a life of good thinking).

-2. A life of good thinking is the comprehension of truth in life ~ in living.
+By reason of my [ārmaiti-'embodyed truth'] grant [dāyāt] this to me: the rewards [rāyō 'of light'], and a life of good thinking."Y43:1.
+If we delete the 'and' (which is not in the Av. text) between these two descriptions of 'the rewards', it is easy to see that they are parallels (except that the 2d takes us a step further): - 1. $r\bar{a}y\bar{o}$ 'of light' is used with double entendre ~ applying to both to the light of truth, and the enlightenment that is its comprehension (a life of good thinking). - 2.
+A life of good thinking is the comprehension of truth in life ~ in living.
 And how do we 'live' an understanding of truth?
 By embodying it in thought, word and action (which is ārmaiti-).

 So in effect, ārmaiti- (embodied truth), is what earns the reward.
-And the reward is ārmaiti- itself ~ living, embodying, an understanding of truth ('the rewards of light, a life of good thinking' Y43.1, my translation).
+And the reward is ārmaiti- itself ~ living, embodying, understanding truth ('the rewards of light, a life of good thinking' Y43.1, my translation).